jacobvhook/road-speed/README.md

 The dataset used to train and test our models is built by joining and aggregating information contained in different data sources.
-This is done automatically by the script `src/data_generator.py`.
-This script will be executed if you run `make` in the top directory.
+This is done automatically by `src/data_generator.py`.
+This script will be executed by running `make` in the top directory.

 ### Approach